-(e) Unless otherwise specified by the Court, any memorandum of law submitted with the moving papers or the answering papers on any motion is limited to 25 double-spaced pages, and the reply memorandum is limited to 10 double-spaced pages.
-Both the text and footnotes in such memoranda of law must be in 12 point type on 81⁄2 by 11 inch paper (or the electronic equivalent).
+- (e) Unless otherwise specified by the Court, any memorandum of law submitted with the moving papers or the answering papers on any motion is limited to 25 double-spaced pages, and any reply memorandum is limited to 10 double-spaced pages.
+Both the text and footnotes in such memoranda of law must be in 12 point type on 8% by 11 inch paper (or the electronic equivalent), with Times New Roman type preferred.
 If the Court permits letter briefing in lieu of formal memoranda, the rule on font size for text and footnotes still applies.
 With respect to motions for summary judgment, Local Civil Rule 56.1 will be strictly enforced.
+Citations to the record in any memorandum of law filed in connection with a motion for summary judgment must include a citation to the party's Local Civil Rule 56.1 Statement of Material Fact or opposition thereto. - (f) All documents filed on ECF must be word-searchable to the extent reasonably practicable.